 Set overlooking the Mekong at the far side of the concrete Kizuna Bridge, a 19th Century Colonial French watch-tower stands tall above the jungle below.
 I took the long walk over the bridge in the hope of climbing the tower in time for the sunset over the Mekong.
 Once I’d entered the reddy, pink-walled tower and looked up at the green metal staircase I nearly had second thoughts.
 I hadn’t realised the steps were going to be that steep…only a few degrees short of a ladder.
 Not being a fan of steps and stairs and after a nasty fall down some treacherous beach bungalow steps a couple of months previously, I had to persuade myself to climb them.

-It costs $1 USD (£0.80) per person (less for locals) for a return crossing of the bridge, which you can do by foot, bicycle or motorcycle, tuk tuk or small car.
+It costs a couple of dollars for a return crossing of the bridge, which you can do by foot, bicycle or motorcycle, tuk tuk or small car.
 I’d rented a bicycle so nervously decided to attempt to cycle across it.
 People have been known to come off bicycles and motos as they crossed the bridge so I was a little unsure about the whole thing.
 It required my full concentration to stay upright on the uneven, springy surface, and to not career off the un-railed edge into the depths of the Mekong.

 Koh Paen Island